vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Andrew Scott, owner of The Picnic Basket, along with some other business owners have decided to retaliate after hearing that a Fireside member's house was the target of arson.
 Armed with a list of locations and some gasoline, Fireside is going to burn.

-Fireside has a local business owner captive, after catching them burning down one of their hideouts.
+## Fireside
 Ezra, Luca, Damon, and Joe are a couple of guys that grew up together in the same neighborhood.
 Ezra used to light fires, and the boys would watch.
 They became closer, but they grew older too.
 Their lives went on different routes.
 Ezra and Damon became criminals, while Luca and Joe lived ordinary lives.

 Ezra's first arson was, coincidentally, an important Black Company property.
 That got him in a lot of trouble, but instead of draining him and his family of his life's earning and assets, they hired him so that he could repay his debt.
 Fireside started with one man who dug a hole he couldn't get himself out of, and desperate to get out, dragged his friends inside.

-Ezra's last assignment is to burn buildings in the shape of a pentagram.
-The Company is trying to experiment.
-Trying to create rifts.
-A buyer and investor (Reginald) wants a piece of that pie.
-"God or Satan, either will do."
-So, The Company is pulling a Hail Mary from the playbook.
-Ezra hires others to help him.
+Ezra's last assignment is to burn buildings.
+Not one, not two, Ezra hires others to help him.
 He needs others to help him.
 The Company gave him an impossible task.

 Fireside almost completed their mission, until one of them lost their house in a fire.
 Most of them left after convincing themselves that it was targeted and intentional.
 Still, they managed on their own.
 Five buildings left, only one night to do it.
 Except, for one hitch.
 Someone just tried to burn down Ezra's house.

-## Fireside
+ in the shape of a pentagram.
+The Company is trying to experiment.
+Trying to create rifts.
+A buyer and investor (Reginald) wants a piece of that pie.
+"God or Satan, either will do."
+So, The Company is pulling a Hail Mary from the playbook.
 The Black Company's trying to do something *big*.
 But first, they need their actors and props in place.
 Fireside is a group of arsonists tasked to burn down multiple local businesses by The Black Company.
 That way, The Company can install their own storefronts there, or maybe even reimburse and rebuild the old stores.
 Each target is a point that when connected together on a map, it reveals a symbol: a pentagram.
 ### Ezra